-2016 reflects the impact of the Ogden discount rate cut announced in March 2017.
 Sources: Company reports, Moody's Investors Service

-The rating and outlook are also underpinned by the group's (1) relatively conservative investment portfolio, with high-risk assets (HRA) expected to remain around 30% of shareholders' equity; (2) good capitalisation, reflected in the group's first half of 2017 post-dividend Solvency II ratio of 173%; and (3) relatively low financial leverage of 19% as of H1 2017.
+The rating and outlook are also underpinned by the group's (1) relatively conservative investment portfolio, with high-risk assets (HRA) expected to be around 30% of shareholders' equity; (2) good capitalisation, reflected in the group's estimated post-dividend Solvency II ratio of 165% at YE17; and (3) relatively low financial leverage of 14.6% as of YE17.
 In our view, these very good financial fundamentals more than offset the group's limited geographical diversification and dependence on the very competitive, highly regulated and dynamic UK personal motor market.